 According to the 2012 National Health Interview Survey (NHIS), which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 5 million adults and 1 million children used homeopathy in the previous year.
 The 2012 survey also reported that although about 1.8 percent of children used homeopathy, only 0.2 percent of children went to a homeopathic practitioner.
-According to the 2007 NHIS, out-of-pocket costs for adults were $2.9 billion for homeopathic medicines and $170 million for visits to homeopathic practitioners.
+A 2016 analysis of data from this survey suggests that most adults who use homeopathic products self-prescribe them for colds and musculoskeletal pain.

-A 2015 comprehensive assessment of evidence by the Australian government's National Health and Medical Research Council concluded that there are no health conditions for which there is reliable evidence that homeopathy is effective.
+A 2015 comprehensive assessment of evidence by the Australian government’s National Health and Medical Research Council concluded that there is no reliable evidence that homeopathy is effective for any health condition.

 Another research challenge is that homeopathic treatments are highly individualized, and there is no uniform prescribing standard for homeopathic practitioners.
 There are hundreds of different homeopathic remedies, which can be prescribed in a variety of different dilutions for thousands of symptoms.

-- Certain homeopathic products (called “nosodes” or “homeopathic immunizations”) have been promoted by some as substitutes for conventional immunizations, but data to support such claims is lacking.
-The National Center for Complementary and Integrative Health (NCCIH) supports the Centers for Disease Control and Prevention's recommendations for immunizations/vaccinations.
+Certain homeopathic products (called “nosodes” or “homeopathic immunizations”) have been promoted by some as substitutes for conventional immunizations, but the U.S. Centers for Disease Control and Prevention says there’s no credible scientific evidence to support such claims.
+The National Center for Complementary and Integrative Health (NCCIH) supports the Centers for Disease Control and Prevention’s recommendations for immunizations/vaccinations.
 To learn more about vaccines visit www.vaccines.gov.

-- While many homeopathic remedies are highly diluted, some products sold or labeled as homeopathic may not be highly diluted; they can contain substantial amounts of active ingredients.
-Like any drug or dietary supplement that contains chemical ingredients, these homeopathic products may cause side effects or drug interactions.
+- While many homeopathic products are highly diluted, some products sold or labeled as homeopathic may not be; they can contain substantial amounts of active ingredients, which may cause side effects or drug interactions.
 Negative health effects from homeopathic products of this type have been reported.

-- Liquid homeopathic remedies may contain alcohol.
-The FDA allows higher levels of alcohol in these remedies than it allows in conventional drugs.
+- Liquid homeopathic products may contain alcohol.
+The FDA allows higher levels of alcohol in these than in conventional drugs.

 - Homeopathic practitioners expect some of their patients to experience “homeopathic aggravation” (a temporary worsening of existing symptoms after taking a homeopathic prescription).
 Researchers have not found much evidence of this reaction in clinical studies; however, research on homeopathic aggravations is scarce.
 Always discuss changes in your symptoms with your health care provider.

 - The FDA has warned consumers about different products labeled as homeopathic.
-For example, in 2015, it warned consumers not to rely on asthma products labeled as homeopathic that are sold over-the-counter.
-These products have not been evaluated by the FDA for safety and effectiveness.
+For example, in 2017 it alerted consumers that some homeopathic teething tablets had excessive amounts of the toxic substance belladonna; in 2015, it warned consumers not to rely on over-the-counter asthma products labeled as homeopathic, because they are not evaluated by the FDA for safety and effectiveness.

-Homeopathic remedies are regulated as drugs under the Federal Food, Drug and Cosmetic Act (FDCA).
-However, under current Agency policy, FDA does not evaluate the remedies for safety or effectiveness.
-FDA enforcement policies for homeopathic drugs are described in FDA's Compliance Policy Guide entitled Conditions Under Which Homeopathic Drugs May be Marketed (CPG 7132.15).
+Homeopathic products are regulated as drugs under the Federal Food, Drug and Cosmetic Act (FDCA).
+However, under current Agency policy, the FDA does not evaluate them for safety or effectiveness.
+FDA enforcement policies for homeopathic drugs are described in the FDA’s Compliance Policy Guide entitled Conditions Under Which Homeopathic Drugs May be Marketed (CPG 400.400).

-FDA allows homeopathic remedies that meet certain conditions to be marketed without agency preapproval.
-For example, homeopathic remedies must contain active ingredients that are listed in the Homeopathic Pharmacopeia of the United States (HPUS).
+The FDA allows homeopathic products that meet certain conditions to be marketed without agency preapproval.
+For example, homeopathic products must contain active ingredients that are listed in the Homeopathic Pharmacopeia of the United States (HPUS).
 The HPUS lists active ingredients that may be legally included in homeopathic products and standards for strength, quality, and purity of that ingredient.
 In addition, the FDA requires that the label on the product, outer container, or accompanying leaflet include at least one major indication (i.e., medical problem to be treated), a list of ingredients, the number of times the active ingredient was diluted, and directions for use.
-If a homeopathic remedy claims to treat a serious disease such as cancer, it must be sold by prescription.
-Only products for minor health problems, like a cold or headache, which go away on their own, can be sold without a prescription.
+If a homeopathic product claims to treat a serious disease such as cancer, it must be sold by prescription.
+Only products for minor health problems, like a cold or headache, that go away on their own, can be sold without a prescription.

 Laws regulating the practice of homeopathy in the United States vary from state to state.
-Usually, individuals who are licensed to practice medicine or another health care profession can legally practice homeopathy.
-In some states, non-licensed professionals may practice homeopathy.
+Usually, individuals licensed to practice medicine or another health care profession can legally practice homeopathy.
+In some states, nonlicensed professionals may practice homeopathy.

 Arizona, Connecticut, and Nevada are the only states with homeopathic licensing boards for doctors of medicine (holders of M.D. degrees) and doctors of osteopathic medicine (holders of D.O. degrees).
-Arizona and Nevada also license homeopathic assistants, who are allowed to perform medical services under the supervision of a homeopathic physician.
-Some states explicitly include homeopathy within the scope of practice of chiropractic, naturopathy, and physical therapy.
+In 15 states, a section of the naturopathic medical board examinations is on homeopathy.

-- Do not use homeopathy as a replacement for proven conventional care or to postpone seeing a health care provider about a medical problem.
+- Don’t use homeopathy to replace proven conventional care or postpone seeing a health care provider about a medical problem.

-- If you are considering using a homeopathic remedy, bring the product with you when you visit your health care provider.
+- If you are considering using a homeopathic product, bring it with you when you visit your health care provider.
 The provider may be able to help you determine whether the product might pose a risk of side effects or drug interactions.

 - Follow the recommended conventional immunization schedules for children and adults.
-Do not use homeopathic products as a substitute for conventional immunizations.
+Don’t use homeopathic products as a substitute for conventional immunizations.

-- Women who are pregnant or nursing, or people who are thinking of using homeopathy to treat a child, should consult their (or their child's) health care providers.
+- Women who are pregnant or nursing, or people who are thinking of using homeopathy to treat a child, should consult their (or the child’s) health care providers.